exakat/exakat/docs/Rules.rst

 ###########################

+Use short assignement operator, to speed up code, and keep syntax clear.

 Some operators, like + or *, have a compact and fast 'do-and-assign' version.
 They looks like a compacted version for = and the operator.
 This syntax is good for readability, and saves some memory in the process.

 Depending on the operator, not all permutations of arguments are possible.

+Addition and short assignation of addition have a different set of features when applied to arrays.
+Do not exchange one another in that case.

 .. code-block:: php